 The City Clerk's Office is responsible for issuing Animal Licenses to owner's of any dog or cat residing in the City of Trenton.
 You will need to show proof of rabies vaccination from your veterinarian.
 The fee is $12.00 per animal.
-Staring January 1, 2016, the licenses will be valid for a calendar year (January to December).
+Licenses are valid for a calendar year (January to December).
 For more information please call 734-675-8600.

 ARTICLE IV DOGS

 (a) Required.
 It shall be unlawful for any person to own, maintain, keep or harbor any dog within the city without first obtaining a license therefor.

 (b) Application.
 Application for a dog license shall be made to the city clerk and shall state the breed, sex, age, color and markings of the dog, and the name and address of the applicant and the last known previous owner.
 The application shall be accompanied by a certificate of a licensed veterinarian showing that the dog has been vaccinated against rabies.